 Have you ever considered a US road trip for your family holiday?
 If so, California is the perfect destination.
 With its wide open roads, stunning scenery and fantastic landmarks California is the ideal state for a family road trip.
-Read on to find out why a road trip in California is one of the best ways to have a fun, family adventure.
+Read our 3-week California itinerary to find out why a road trip in California is one of the best ways to have a fun, family adventure.

 Planning our family road trip in California